 Since Indy sustained his back injury in the early part of February this year, I made it my job to find out more about dogs back injuries.
 The most resonant fact is that there is not one breed more prone to back problem than another, as in fact, and unfortunately, any of our canine friends can be subject to injuries.
 But, more so as it is not only Borders that can get injured, I want to share our experience, talk about dog back injury symptoms and how to recover from a back injury.

-For Indy it all started a Saturday morning in February this year, when he launched to a couple of dogs that were walking by our front door (yes, even at his age he still has displays of territorial instincts!).
+For Indy it all started a Saturday morning in February 2016, when he lunged to a couple of dogs that were walking by our front door (yes, even at his age he still has displays of territorial instincts!).
 No harm done to anybody involved at the time, as both Indy and the 2 dogs were on the lead – they simply did not like each other.
-But the launch must have put strain on Indy’s back.
+But the lunging must have put strain on Indy’s back.

-I leisurely phoned the vet for an appointment within the next couple of days.
+I leisurely phoned the vet for an appointment to be made within the next couple of days.
 To my surprise, once I described the symptoms, the receptionist asked me to make my way immediately.
-It sunk in, it could be something serious!!
+Reality sunk in, this could be something serious!!

 So, what to look for in your dog?
 What signs of distress can your dog display if in pain with his/her back?